Get E-Book

 node --env-file=.env server.js

-The built-in flag moves env-file parsing into Node startup.
 That is the main runtime difference.
 The npm package ecosystem still has extension behavior, older Node compatibility, and expansion packages.
-Mentioning that ecosystem is enough here.
-Node core owns the common parser and startup loading path; package-specific features stay package-specific.
+Node core owns the common built-in parser and startup loading path.
+Package-specific features stay package-specific.

-Migration from a package preload should be mechanical when the project used only basic DotEnv loading.
+Migration from a package preload is simple when the project used only basic DotEnv loading.

 node --env-file=.env app.js